AuReMe/mpwt/README.rst

         import mpwt
         mpwt.multiprocess_pwt(input_folder='path/to/folder/input',
                             patho_inference=True,
                             dat_creation=True)

 Create PGDBs of studied organisms inside ptools-local.
-Then move the files to the output folder.
+Then move all the PGDB files to the output folder.

 ..